-In 2017/18, his practice saved £57,000 on drugs for type 2 diabetes, hypertension and other conditions by offering patients a dietary alternative to medications.
+From 2017 to 2018, his practice saved £57,000 on drugs for type 2 diabetes, hypertension, and other conditions by offering patients a dietary alternative to medications.

-Recently Dr. Unwin was named the ninth most influential general practitioner in the UK by GP magazine Pulse.
-Moreover, he is Clinical Expert in Diabetes at Fellowship of the UK Royal College of General Practitioners where he was elected as a Fellow in 2008.
+Also in 2018, Dr. Unwin was named the ninth most influential general practitioner in the UK by GP magazine Pulse.
+Moreover, he is a clinical expert in Diabetes at Fellowship of the UK Royal College of General Practitioners where he was elected as a Fellow back in 2008.

-In collaboration with Dr. Unwin we have created a free video course for doctors with practical tips about using low carb with patients.
-Dr Unwin has also published a free and popular 20 minutes long Royal College of General Practice screencast about management of type 2 diabetes in adults.
+In collaboration with Dr. Unwin, we have created a free video course for doctors with practical tips about using low carb with patients.
+Dr. Unwin has also published a free and popular 20 minutes long Royal College of General Practice screencast about the management of type 2 diabetes in adults.

-Also make sure to check out Dr. Unwin’s Twitter.
+Make sure to check out Dr. Unwin’s Twitter, where he has over 50,000 folllowers.

 Medically reviewed articles